exasol/virtual-schema-common-lua/doc/system_requirements.md

 Rationale:

-This is a more convenient starting point for Software Developers who want to implement their own then having to work directly on the Virtual Schema API provided by the Exasol core database.
+This is a more convenient starting point for Software Developers who want to implement their own than having to work directly on the Virtual Schema API provided by the Exasol core database.

 Covers: